 - 1. Section A: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - 2.
-Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner(Speech-Language Pathology) - II.
+Section B: 25 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 3 marks each - B. Practicals: 100 Marks - Subject wise Practicals shall be conducted, carrying 25 marks each - C. Clinicals: 150 Marks - Clinicals consisting of Clinicals in Audiology and Clinicals in Speech Language Pathology which is carrying 75 marks each. - The clinical examinations shall be conducted by one internal and one external examiner (Audiology). - The clinical examinations shall be conducted by one internal and one external examiner (Speech-Language Pathology) - II.
 Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
-The total will be 150 marks for six theory papers Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.
-SEMESTER - V - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200 Marks (50 Marks for each Paper). - Written examination shall consist of two and half hours duration shall be conducted at the end of Fifth Semester of B. ASLP course.
-Each paper shall comprise of:
+The total will be 100 marks for four theory papers and 50 marks for two clinical. - Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.
+SEMESTER - VI - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 200 Marks (50 Marks for each Paper) and Paper-V- 50 marks. - Written examination shall consist of two and half hours duration shall be conducted at the end of Sixth Semester of B.ASLP course and 1 hour for Paper-V. Each paper shall comprise of: